Gaurav-DataSpecialist/Coffee-Shop-Data-Analysis/README.md

 - **Average Bill per Person**
 - **Average Order per Person**

+## Data Cleaning and Management
+Significant data cleaning and management were performed to ensure accurate analysis, including:
+- Removing duplicates
+- Handling missing values
+- Normalizing data formats
+- Filtering irrelevant data

+## Dashboard Design
+- **Color Scheme**: The entire dashboard uses a coffee color theme to enhance visual appeal and relevance to the coffee shop context.
+- **Interactivity**: The dashboard is fully interactive and can be analyzed using just two slicers:
+  - Month Name
+  - Day Name

 ## Visualizations
 - Sales Trends by Hour
 - Category Sales Distribution